Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Honestly, I wouldn’t recommend jailbreaking your kid’s iOS phone, as it not only voids the device’s warranty but can cause permanent damage to their phone if not done correctly.

-Meanwhile, on Android, you need to know what Android version your kid is using, and then you need to access their phone and disable PlayProtect.
+Meanwhile, on Android, you need to tell Eyezy the brand of your kid’s phone, and then you need to access their phone and disable PlayProtect.

 Eyezy Installation & Setup